 The 437-yard seventeenth was another great par 4 at Virginia.
 There is more room in the fairway than it appears standing on the tee.
 I drove one down the left side of the fairway, which was the perfect vantage to see the green.
 With a greenside bunker short, I was undecided between a 5 and 6 iron.
 Grabbing the 6 iron and trying to hit it high, I landed short into the bunker.
 I did hit a great bunker shot to 3 feet, but frustratingly missed the putt for par.

 Major Championship Winners

-After our round, we sipped an ice-cold Coke in the bar while admiring the Club Championship boards, trophies and the other historic memorabilia.
-There was something extremely rewarding to be able to play golf where one of my childhood heroes played when he was young.
+After our round, we sipped an ice-cold Coke in the bar while admiring the Club Championship boards, trophies, and other historic memorabilia.
+There was something extremely rewarding about being able to play golf which one of my childhood heroes played when he was young.
 The course where he played until it was too dark to see.
 And the golf course where the love of the game infected him.